13 Best Beaches in Cabo de Gata, Almeria

 For backpackers and people looking for inexpensive places to spend the night, hostels are nearly always the best option.

-In the city of Almeria, you don’t have shared room hostels but several budget hotels from which to select from.
+In the city of Almeria, you don’t have shared room hostels but several budget hotels from which to select.

 Despite its name, the Hostal Maribel is a low-cost place to stay near Almeria’s bull ring.
 The historic city center is a 15-minute walk, and there is a bus stop right outside where you can catch a bus to the beach.
 Prices start from 52€ per night. – Check reviews here